Quick answer

 -

 Inspect the Charger: Use a Stihl charger compatible with your battery model (e.g., Stihl AL 300 charger).
 Check the LED indicator for any fault codes.
-If the LED blinks red, it indicates a battery fault.
+If the LED flashes red, it indicates a fault — no electrical contact, a battery malfunction, or a charger malfunction.

 -